bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 it to fail if the handle is valid: to close the handle for an event only the CPU and memory get involved.

+Sometimes the preconditions are more complex with regards to the validity of the input.
+For example [ReleaseMutex][release-mutex] requires that the calling thread owns the mutex object, but still this can be relatively easy ensured by correct code.

+There are two options of dealing with the returned error code for this
-There are two options: ignore the error, or terminate.
+situations: ignore the error, or terminate.
 Ignoring the error is less code.
 Terminating will give you the best chance to discover that the assumption or usage is incorrect.
 People argue at length for one option or another, but I think that if you're confident something will not happen neither choice will make much of a difference.

 {% highlight c++ linenos %}
 // here are the two options,